Take a look at those

 professional job may cost you.
 Bring in your pipe for assessment.

 Here is a step-by-step

-There are 6 distinct cleaning processes:
+There are 4 distinct

-1. Removing the build-up of tars and juices which collect inside the shank and mouthpiece, and in the base of the bowl.Work over a tray or dish, lined with paper.
+1. Removing the build-up of tars and juices which collect inside the shank and mouthpiece, and in the base of the bowl.Work over a tray or dish lined with paper.
 Remove the mouthpiece from the pipe.
-Insert the nozzle of the CGA Pressurised Pipe Cleaner spray into the peg of the stem and press down for about a second to release the spray.
+Insert the nozzle of the CGA Pressurised Pipe Cleaner spray into the peg of the stem and press down for 2-3 seconds to release the spray.
 Repeat for the shank.
 Use a bristle cleaner to really scrub the inside of the shank and mouthpiece.
 Or you could dip the bristle in a solvent (eg Savinelli Pipe Clean, or some form of alcohol).
 You could pour or spray just a little solvent into the base of the inside of the bowl and work the bristle cleaner through from the slightly tilted shank.